 From the very beginning of this renovation, I was adamant I wanted a kitchen island that felt more like a piece of furniture than just a typical kitchen island.
 As much as I prefer kitchen tables instead of islands, we badly needed more storage so a table just wasn’t an option.
 But I really wanted the island to have a very homely, cooks-inspired feel to it.
 My most used cookbooks close at hand, and a place for some of my copper ware and the pots I use everyday.

-I had planned to re-cover our vintage cane kitchen stools (which I bought years ago at auction) in this lovely yellow Sandberg stripe (pictured above) that I’ve had since 2014.
-But actually the stools are covered in an interesting blue and grey type of vinyl, which is extremely child friendly, so I may just do slipcovers to go over the seats instead.
+I had planned to re-cover our vintage cane kitchen stools (which I bought years ago at auction) in this lovely yellow Sandberg stripe that I’ve had since 2014.
+But actually the stools are covered in an interesting blue and grey type of vinyl/oil cloth, which is extremely child friendly, so I may just do slipcovers instead.

 Will share another general renovation update next so you can see snippets from other parts of the house including our veggie garden and my studio cabin, which is coming along (albeit slowly!).

 Any questions about the benchtop bleaching and staining, feel free to fire off questions below!